UNINETTSigma2/documentation/software/application_guides/schrodinger/tuning.md

 each subjob will be.

 ### Subjobs -NJOBS
-We did a Glide HTVS with 5000 ligands using the following qargs in our schrodinger.hosts file (batch-small):
+We did a Glide HTVS with 5000 ligands on SAGA using the following qargs in our schrodinger.hosts file (batch-small):
 * `qargs:       --export=ALL --account=nnXXXXk --ntasks=40 --mem-per-cpu=3GB --time=01:00:00`